The unofficial rules for the 2023 Bermuda Billfish Release Cup.

 DAILY FISHING HOURS

-Fishing will commence at 8:30 a.m. and end at 4:30 p.m. on July 16.
-Fishing will commence at 8:30 a.m. and end at 3 p.m. on July 17.
+Fishing will commence at 8:30 a.m. and end at 4:30 p.m. on July 10.
+Fishing will commence at 8:30 a.m. and end at 3 p.m. on July 11.
+No lines, teasers or the use of omnidirectional sonar technology will be permitted before the official fishing hours each day.
 The tournament committee reserves the privilege of changing starting and finishing times for any reason it deems necessary.
 A radio start will take place each morning at 8:30 a.m.
 The tournament control's time will act as the official time for the start, catch-and-release and end of fishing each day without exception.
 The official tournament channel will be 7 International.

 All billfish hookups, releases and lost fish must be reported to tournament control, along with the boat name, angler name and fish species.
 All boated game fish that you intend to weigh must be reported to tournament control.
 The tournament control's time will act as the official time for the start, catch-and-release and end of fishing each day without exception.
 The official tournament channel will be 7 International.
-Bermuda cell and international cell phone numbers by which teams can also communicate will be given at the captains meeting.
+An International cell phone number of 407-405-0102 can also be used to communicate.
 During the last hour of fishing each day, all hookups must be reported.

 WEIGH-IN/RELEASE VIDEO CHECK-IN

-The weigh station and release video check-in is at the Hamilton Princess.
+The weigh station and release video check-in is at the Barrs Bay Park.
 Teams are responsible for reporting fish to weigh and transportation of fish to the weigh station.

 There is no weather committee.
 The tournament is conducted on a fish-at-your-own-risk basis.
 If any portion of the tournament is fished and a team(s) lands or releases fish that match the tournament's eligible species and minimum weight limits, then prizes will be awarded.